joelouthan/theologic.us/content/posts/prayers/2020-08-08-pm_prayers.md

 * Ashlyn Evans - for God to heal wounds and heartache from past friendships, give vision and direction for post HS in the next year.
 * Zoe Johnson - praying for her to show up more often, is often cliquey and struggles to allow herself to be known, praying God would convict her and give her a spiritual family if she came more.
 * Shelby Mathews - emotional health and freedom from anxiety/depression, pressure from parents and sisters to be “perfect”
 * Hannah Lavender - raised by grandma, attends once a month, really needs healing with rough family and for the Lord to keep her from trying to find identity in hs guys and dating.

 ## Frontline Norman**

+**Jessy**

 Lord, every second of every day I must ask you: what is mine to do.
 I confess and repent that I don't turn to you.
 Lord, be gracious to me.